Skip to content

 Key takeaways

-• Cosmetic re-side typically doesn't trigger Title 24
+• Cosmetic re-side with no wall or window changes typically does not trigger Title 24

-• Continuous insulation is typical for new construction, less so for retrofit
+• Continuous insulation is standard for new construction, less so for retrofit

 FAQ